-In the Oracle database program, the first set of contiguous blocks, set up automatically when a segment is created, is called the initial extent.
-After the initial extent has been filled, the program allocates more extents automatically.
+In the Oracle database architecture, the first set of contiguous blocks, set up automatically when a database segment is created, is called the initial extent.
+After the initial extent has been filled, the Oracle Database software allocates more extents to the segment automatically.
 These are known as next extents.
-The total number of extents that can be allocated in a database is limited by the amount of storage space available, or in some cases, by the program used.Content Continues Below
+The total number of Oracle extents that can be allocated in a database is limited by the amount of storage space available or, in some cases, by the program used.Content Continues Below

 The term extent is also sometimes used in reference to any contiguous space -- for example, a set of sectors -- on a hard drive that is reserved for a particular file, folder or application.